z3i/gutenberg/README.md

 **Gutenberg** dynamically compiles multiple templates into one README.

 It generates static readme file from Mustache-powered plaintext files, which link automatically.
-It has a built-in library of mixins module.
+It has a built-in library of mixins.
 More on that later, now basic features and how to get it working.

 It uses [semantic versioning](http://semver.org) and [Mustache](http://mustache.github.io),